root-project/web/manual/math/index.md

 toc_sticky: true
 ---

-The ROOT Mathematical libraries consist of the following components:
+The ROOT mathematical libraries consist of the following components:

 - [MathCore library](#mathcore-library)